Skip to main content

 Time is the ultimate limited resource, and the true determinant of how much we can accomplish.
 Scrum is built on some of these key principles: Doing one thing at a time, minimizing work-in-Progress (WIP), doing things right the first time, facilitate small improvements, measuring output (not hours worked), and removing impediments to Flow.
 These principles may seem common-sensical – the key value of Scrum is having an approach that puts these ideas to use, via a work rhythm.

-Growth and Happiness
+Growth & Happiness

 People who are happier generally perform better.
 To nurture a happy, productive and self-motivated team, the Scrum approach also addresses how to quantify happiness and growth, focus on small, ongoing improvements, and build trust and transparency.